SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 to other flows of that network attachment, especially during a reactive management event.

-Network shapers observe flows and apply policies to maximize performancebut are unaware underlying flows belinging to the same user and network attachment (e.g., a subscriber connection,a 3GPP PDU Session {{net-attach}}).
-Clients may provide information to an (access) router to drop ‘lower priority’-marked packets of a flow (UDP 4-tuple) temporarily during congestion, allowing bandwidth allocation to other flows of the same network attachment.
+Network shapers observe flows and apply policies to maximize performancebut are unaware underlying flows belonging to the same user and network attachment (e.g., a subscriber connection, a 3GPP PDU Session {{net-attach}}).
+Clients may provide information to an (access) router to drop ‘lower priority’-marked packets of a flow (UDP 4-tuple) during Reactive Management, allowing bandwidth allocation to other packets of the same UDP 4-tuple.

 In summary, the rapid variation of wireless link quality and/or bandwidth limitations in networks along with interactive applications